NaniDAO/accounts/docs/src/src/validators/TimeValidator.sol/contract.TimeValidator.md

 ### _validateUserOp

-*Returns validity of userOp based on an authorizer signature.*
+*Returns validity of userOp based on an account owner signature.*

 ```solidity